kekePower/MyLog/README.md

 0.6 - Cleaned up the code and added better formatting 0.6.1 - Added a bit of formatting to the input questions
       - Changed the CHANGELOG variable to MYLOG
+0.6.2 - Added a -tag option to show the tags used, sorted alphabetically
+      - Made a simple Makefile to install and update the script
 ```

 **Plans or hopes for the future**